Health and Wellness

 - Start and end with five minutes of walking slowly to warm up and cool down.

 The Physical Education Classroom provides an environment where students may acquire behaviors conducive to developing healthy lifestyles.
-The Physical Education Classroom staff is committed to a campus culture that promotes wellness through healthy lifestyles that enrich the student's quality of life.
-A variety of exercise equipment is available for student use during open hours.
+The Physical Education faculty is committed to a campus culture that promotes wellness through healthy lifestyles that enrich the student's quality of life.
+A variety of exercise equipment is available for students enrolled in Physical Education courses with instructor supervision.

 What do I do if I need to see a doctor and do not have a primary care physician?